sintu-kumar/Prediction-of-Job-Interview-Performance-by-extracting-Lexical-features-/README.md

 * learns regression models to predict interview ratings and the likelihood of hiring using automatically extracted features.
 * predicts several other high-level personality traits such as engagement, friendliness, and excitement.

-One of our objectives is to extend the existing automated conversation systems by providing feedback on the overall interview performance and additional high-level personality traits.
+`The objective of the project is to extract the various lexical features responsible for diﬀerent personality traits and predict scores for various personality traits given a text interview.`

 # Dependencies:
 * Numpy